 2 Under the Water Authority Act 1984 (now the Water Agencies (Powers) Act 1984) s.
 8(1)(g), certain references to the Metropolitan Water Authority became capable of being read as references to the Water Authority established under that Act.
 Under the Water Agencies Restructure (Transitional and Consequential Provisions) Act 1995 Pt.
 14 certain references to the Water Authority have effect as references to the Water and Rivers Commission, the Coordinator of Water Services, or the Water Corporation, as the case requires.

+3 Formerly made under s.
+27A(5) of the Town Planning and Development Act 1928, continued under s.
+263 of the Planning and Development Act 2005.